But too many Kiwi kids are growing up without the food literacy they need to succeed.

 Matariki Magic (Year 0-3 and Year 4-6)

-In these units, students will explore the magic of matariki, from how to build a traditional hāngī to what Matariki represents and how it connects us!
+In this unit, ākonga will explore the Magic of Matariki, from how to build a traditional hāngī to what Matariki represents and how it connects us!

-Further 2026 Units TBC - Watch this space!
+Further 2027 Units TBC - Watch this space!

 Great question!
 See the options here , but ultimately, the best thing you can do is share our story with the teachers, principal, leadership team, Board of Trustees, PTA and anyone else at your school who believes teachers should be supported with ready-made resources that build our kid's food literacy one bite-sized lesson at a time!
 From there, they can get in touch to find out more!